-SDPD's first female was Police Matron Rose Longacre hired in 1909.
-Matron Ida Rooker Griffin soon followed.
-In 1917, SDPD hired its first Policewoman, Lucile Jeardeau (right) Her duties were to patrol the streets of La Jolla in a uniform consisting of a long skirt and white top.
-Her badge, as seen below, was clipped to
+SDPD's first female was Police Matron Rose Longacre.
+Matron Ida Griffin soon followed.
+In 1917, SDPD hired its first Policewoman, Lucile Jeardeau (right).
+Her duties were to patrol the streets of La Jolla in a uniform consisting of a long skirt and white top.
+Her badge, as seen below, was clipped to her oversized belt.

 Executive Assistant Chief of Police.